liv-daliberti/grail-simulation/src/knn/README.md

   retraining.
 - **Sentence Transformer** – uses `sentence-transformers` to encode prompts.
   Configure via `--sentence_transformer_*` flags in the single-run CLI or the hyphenated equivalents in the pipeline.
-Normalisation can be toggled with `--sentence-transformer-normalize`.
+Normalization can be toggled with `--sentence-transformer-normalize`.

 All spaces share the prompt builder from `common.prompts.docs` to guarantee parity